 Crime And Law

-Passenger makes bomb threat on flight landing in Atlanta
+Passenger arrested after making bomb threat on flight landing in Atlanta

 frantic moments after ‘unruly passenger’ makes bomb threat on Atlanta flight